mhr1812/Mind-Twister/README.md

 * Leaderboard to keep track of all scores.
 * 20 levels with each level containing a set of questions with clues to guess the answer.
-* The player moves to the next level by correctly anwering the question of the previous level.
+* The player moves to the next level by correctly answering the question of the previous level.

 ## Technologies Used